Benchmarking the optimization optical machines with the planted solutions: Small scale classification

 The left part of Fig.~{\ref{complexity_transitions}} shows the transition between the states, where we continuously changed the second coordinate of the first pattern in (c) matrix (or any other coordinate which shares a sign across planted patterns) from its original value $\xi_{1}^{2}=1$ to the opposite $-1$ (which corresponds to the $\delta \xi_{1}^{2}$ going from $0$ to $-2$), while keeping other spins constant.
 Such a procedure effectively changes the distances between patterns, which affects $J_{ij}$ coefficients and hence the complexity of the current instance.
 As seen in the left part of Fig.~{\ref{complexity_transitions}}, the first transition happens with the appearance of the yellow region, which makes the generated instance easy ($\delta \xi_{1}^{2} \sim 0.7 $), while the second is marked by the disappearance of the region with the $0 \%$ SR ($\delta \xi_{1}^{2} \sim 0.2 $).
 In our context, we call the instance "easy" if its SR diagram possesses region with SR$=1$.
 The middle part of Fig.~{\ref{complexity_transitions}} shows the same (c) matrix SR diagram but with different asymmetry coefficients.
 Increasing $\delta w$ from its original value $\delta w=0.1$ leads to the dominance of the pattern with the largest weight.
 Decreasing it also leads to complexity reduction with sharp boundaries.

 The right part of Fig.~{\ref{complexity_transitions}} shows the diagram for the specific modification of the equidistant planted patterns with $\xi_{1}^{4}=\xi_{2}^{4}=1+0.2p$ and $\xi_{3}^{4}=-1+0.1p$ (index $4$ stands for the spin that has a common sign for first two patterns), which becomes hard through the described transition.
-Even with such a small shift, it is possible to obtain a complexity phase transition, imposed by current parametrization.
+Even with such a small shift, it is possible to obtain a complexity transition, imposed by current parametrization.
 However, the boundaries are rather smooth, in contrast to the previously described cases.
-All SR diagrams can be explained through the scope of individual trajectories of Eq.~({\ref{type1}}) on the landscape defined by Eq.~({\ref{modified_hebb_2}}).
 In summary, we introduced various instances of coupling matrices $J_{ij}$ for the QUBO problem of size $N=8$ and systemized them based on the mutual distances.
 We then demonstrated various ways to modify these instances affecting their complexity.
 These methods can be used for larger matrices.